-Any information generated as a result of the MMP set forth in this permit may be used to support a request to modify the approved program or to demonstrate that the MMP requirement has been completed satisfactorily.

-A request for modification of the approved program and supporting documentation shall be submitted in writing to EPA for review and approval.
-EPA may approve modifications to the approved program (approval of a program modification does not require a permit modification).
+Any information generated as a result of the MMP set forth above may be used to support a request to modify the program's sampling frequency or to demonstrate that the MMP requirement has been completed satisfactorily.
+A request for modification of the program's sampling frequency and supporting documentation shall be submitted in writing to EPA at the address above.
+EPA may approve modifications to the program's sampling frequency (approval of a program modification does not require a permit modification).